WGTU: History

 On February 28, 2013, Barrington announced that it would sell its entire group, including WPBN/WTOM, to Sinclair Broadcast Group.
 At the same time, WGTU/WGTQ were acquired by Cunningham Broadcasting.
-Sinclair also acquired the LMA with WGTU/WGTQ; all but one of Cunningham's stations are operated by Sinclair under LMAs.
+Sinclair also acquired the local marketing agreement (LMA) with WGTU/WGTQ; almost all of Cunningham's stations are operated by Sinclair under LMAs.
 The sale was completed on November 25.
 Nearly all of Cunningham's stock is held by trusts for the Smith family, founders and owners of Sinclair.
 Thus, for all intents and purposes, Sinclair owns both stations.
 Cunningham, previously known as Glencairn, has long been used as a shell corporation to allow Sinclair to operate duopolies where Sinclair cannot legally own them.

-The Traverse City/Cadillac/Sault Sainte Marie market has only seven full-power stations, too few to legally permit a duopoly.
-Even if the market had enough full-power stations to allow a duopoly, Sinclair still would not be able to legally acquire WGTU outright, as both are among the top four stations in the market.
+Sinclair filed to buy WGTU outright from Cunningham in August 2025, following a decision by the United States Court of Appeals for the Eighth Circuit that struck down limitations on ownership of two of the four highest-rated TV stations in a market.
+The sale was completed on March 1, 2026.

 Newscasts

 WGTU presently carries 6 hours, 35 minutes of locally produced newscasts seven days a week, at 6:30 p.m. weekdays, and 11 p.m. nightly.
 It also simulcasts WPBN/WTOM's Today local news and weather cut-ins as part of Good Morning America.
-The station carries a loop of America This Morning before GMA, rather than simulcasting WPBN/WTOM's morning newscast due to SSA schedule limitations.

 News department history

 WGTU initially had a full-fledged news department.
 However, it made little headway against WWTV and WPBN and was cut back severely to news "capsules" in 1975.
 After another attempt at local news in 1982 under Michigan Center, the news department was dropped in 1984.
 For more than a quarter-century, it aired almost no local, full newscasts.
-The only local news on the station were weekday morning news, weather, and sports cut-ins at :25 and :55 past the hour during Good Morning America as well as a ten-minute news and weather update seen weeknights at 11.
+The only local news on the station were weekday morning news, weather, and sports cut-ins at :25 and :55 past the hour during Good Morning America as well as a ten-minute news and weather update seen weeknights at 11 p.m.

 After WGTU consolidated its operations with WPBN, it became possible that a full-fledged local newscast would return to WGTU.
-On September 13, 2010, that station finally took advantage of this channel being housed in the same facility and launched a weeknight newscast at 6:30 on WGTU, known as UpNorthLive News.
-The news/weather update seen weeknights at 11 remains as well but it is taped in advance as was the case before this station merged with WPBN.
+On September 13, 2010, that station finally took advantage of this channel being housed in the same facility and launched a weeknight newscast at 6:30 p.m. on WGTU, known as UpNorthLive News.
+The news/weather update seen weeknights at 11 p.m. remained as well but was taped in advance as was the case before WGTU merged with WPBN.

-One notable former news anchor from WGTU is Marc Schollett who is now the weeknight anchor on WPBN, and in 2013 began to anchor UpNorthLive News at 6:30 on WGTU/WGTQ.